Tel.: +1 (617) 627-3402

 E-mail: todd.quinto “at” tufts.edu

-- A new SIAM book Computed Tomography: Algorithms, Insight and Just Enough Theory, editors Per Christian Hansen, Jakob Sauer Jørgensen, William R. B. Lionheart includes a chapter by TQ on limited data tomography.
+- A new SIAM book Computed Tomography: Algorithms, Insight and Just Enough Theory, editors Per Christian Hansen, Jakob Sauer Jørgensen, and William R. B. Lionheart includes a chapter by TQ on limited data tomography.
+Here is a SIAM News article on the book, and here is my chapter (with permission of SIAM).

 - Here is the video for a talk in Vienna in 2021 on work with colleagues, James Webber and Eric Miller of the Tufts ECE department.